 Antalya is Turkey's fastest-growing city (population 2019 about 2,500,000).
 It is the capital of the like-named province, famous for its Roman harbour, its museum and many historical monuments.
 It has developed into a popular holiday resort, and major tourist destination on Turkey’s Mediterranean coast.

-Antalya, Turkey's fastest growing city (population about 500,000), was founded by king Attalus II of Pergamon (Pergamum) in 158 BC and named Attaleia in his honor.
-After the death of his son, king Attalus III, in 133 BC who without heirs willed his kingdom to Rome, Attaleia became a Roman city.
-Emperor Hadrian (Hadrianus) visited the city in 139 AD and a triumphal arch (Hadriyanüs Kapısı) was built in his honor.
+Antalya was founded by King Attalus II Philadelphus of Pergamon (Pergamum) in 158 BCE and named Attaleia in his honour.
+After the death of his son, king Attalus III, in 133 BCE who without heirs willed his kingdom to Rome, Attaleia became a Roman city.
+Emperor Hadrian (Hadrianus) visited the city in 139 CE and a triumphal arch (Hadriyanüs Kapısı) was built in his honour.
 After the Romans, the Byzantines took over and it was an important staging post for the Crusaders.
 In 1207 the Seljuk (Selçuk) Turks took control of the city and renamed it to Antalya.
 They also gave Antalya most of its medieval monuments, including its symbol the Yivli Minare (Grooved or Fluted Minaret).
 The Seljuks were defeated by the Mongols and in 1391 the Ottomans took over.
 After World War I, Antalya was given to Italy in 1919, but by 1921 it was returned to Turkey.

 Present Antalya is a charming city with a lovely yacht marina and a beautifully restored historic city centre.
 Kaleiçi is the name of the peaceful historic old quarter which features Ottoman houses sprinkled with Roman ruins.
 The pictures below take you through a photographic tour of Antalya's Kaleiçi district.